-Ensure sustainable consumption and production patterns
+Ensure responsible consumption and production

-As a builder and in its own operations, Swiss Life supports the sparing use of resources.
+As a construction industry client and in its own operations, Swiss Life supports the sparing use of resources.
 Swiss Life publishes annual figures on waste and paper consumption as well as the other key indicators for operational ecology.
-Furthermore, Swiss Life uses Group-wide targets to ensure that the company can make further progress in the realm of operational ecology.
+Furthermore, Swiss Life uses Groupwide targets to ensure that the company can make further progress in the realm of operational ecology.